 When nurses are not supported patients are the first to feel the pain

 The price tag of not supporting nurses include the risk of nurse’s burn out.
 Every individual has a breaking point, no matter how resilient they are.
-For profit hospitals are not geared to pay attention to nursing culture.
-They see nurses as disposable workers.
-The consequence of this attitude is patients at risk; nursing dissatisfaction, and cause many to leave the profession entirely.
-Patients remain clueless of these problems in part because health care is complex and difficult no navigate.
+For profit health care do not include or pay attention to nursing culture.
+Nurses are seen as disposable workers.
+This attitude brings a risk to patients; nursing dissatisfaction, causing many to leave the profession entirely.
+Patients are clueless of these problems in part because they don’t have tools to evaluate how the system should work, or what is possible in health care.

-Patients have not been educated to think of health care in holistic terms.
-Nurses could have a much bigger role in preventive care or simply be more involved in caring for patients with holistic approach.
+Patients could benefit enormously from patient centered health care.
+Nurses could have a much bigger role in preventive care or simply be more involved in caring for patients with a holistic approach.
 Health care today focus on disease management but there is little attention paid on how to prevent disease and avoid people from getting sick in the first place.
 Nurses have no option but to comply to their job’s guideline.
+These job guidelines are corporate centered and not patient centered.

 The public has little or no idea on how their medical services could be improved if nurses were supported

-Presently nurses have little or no time to spend with their patients.
-Divided and responsible for many different activities, nurses spend the bulk of their time away from the bedside.
-Nurses are given a “high responsibility status” which automatically makes them accountable for a overwhelming number of tasks.
+Presently nurses have little or no time to spend with their patients; and this is an absurd.
+Because they are responsible for so many different activities, nurses spend the bulk of their time away from the bedside.
+Nurses are given a “high responsibility status” which automatically makes them accountable for a overwhelming number of things.
 Hospitals use that to their advantage, but not in benefit of their patients.
-How does that happen?
+How did we get there?

 Nurses are required to perform: administrative jobs; social workers jobs; quality control jobs; and excessive charting.
 Even though nurses are perfectly able to perform these jobs; there would be far more benefits to patients if nurses were allowed to focus precious scarce time at the bedside.
 Unfortunately a fraction of nurse’s time is dedicated to patients.